nymea/nymea-wiki/Getting-started.md

 * [[Raspberry Pi]]
 * [[Beaglebone Black]]

-or you can compile the source code for your own platform / system by following
+If you want to use *guh*-core somewere else, you can also compile the code by using following instructions:

 * [Compile the *guh*-core source code](https://github.com/guh/guh/wiki/Compile-guh)